GuaciG/GuaciG/README.md

 ## Hi there 👋

 My name is Guaci Gutierrez.
-I'm a Spanish girl beginner Front-End.
-Everyday I do my best to become a good developer.
+I'm a Spanish developer girl.
+Everyday I do my best to become a good developer, that's my goal.

 ## Languages, Frameworks, Libraries and Tools